SavitarRL/Simple-Stock-Analyser/README.md

-# Overview of the Analyser
+# Overview of the Simple Stock Analyser

 Read file in with the following format: [Stock],[Interval],[Volume Traded],[High],[Low]